dcoates83/Azure-Sky-Ragdolls/pages/purchasing.md

             used to all the strange noises and sights that most homes have.
 Nanny Sophia, of course is constantly “on the job”.
             </p>
-            <h2> Our socialization that we do, before
+            <h2> The socialization that we do, before
             they are 2 months old is extremely important to having a well- balanced, happy cat.
           </h2>